chirag-goel360/Movie-Guide/README.md

 <br>

-This <a href="https://flutter.io/">Flutter</a> based application allows you to catch up with latest and upcoming movies!
+This <a href="https://flutter.io/">Flutter</a> based application allows you to catch up with latest and upcoming movies.
 Movies can be sorted according to users preferences Feel free to contribute, any suggestions are always welcome :).

 <div>
 <img src="https://github.com/seanFlutter/Movie-Binge/blob/master/assets/images/screenshot_2.png" alt="feed example" width="200">